American Heart Association Development Director in Eagan, Minnesota

 #TheAHALife is our company culture, our way of life, reflecting our diversity and inclusion, our focus on work-life harmonization and our Guiding Values.
 Discover why you will Be Seen.
 Be Heard.
 Be Valued™ at the American Heart Association by following us on LinkedIn, Instagram, Facebook, Twitter, and at heart.org.

-Prospect and secure local corporate sponsorships, individual donations, and auction items.
+Prospect and secure local corporate sponsorships and individual donations.

-Develop profiles on the top businesses within the assigned markets with a documented plan to secure their involvement.
+Develop profiles on the top businesses within the market areas with a documented plan to secure their involvement.

 Execute digital experience/event logistics based on national best practices.